 The value of cash transactions in PLN instruments was PLN 196.2 billion in 2017, a decrease of 22.9% year on year.
 The value of conditional transactions was PLN 338.5 billion in 2017, an increase of 113.8% year on year.

 In 2017, the Polish bond market was impacted by strong capital flows resulting from the activity of the main central banks.
 On the one hand, FED’s monetary policy included three interest rate hikes in 2017 (five in the monetary policy tightening cycle initiated in December 2015); on the other hand, ECB continued its quantitative easing in pursuit of economic growth and to fend off deflation.
 These activities impacted the market interest rates and bond prices on the core markets, which in turn impacted prices and yields on the local market.

 The prices of Polish bonds were also driven by local factors including Poland’s strong economy, faster growth, improved fiscal position, return to inflation and the resulting increase of expectations of a turn in the policy of the Monetary Policy Council (RPP).
 The activity of participants of the market in Treasury securities, in particular repos, was directly impacted by high liquidity in the Polish banking sector and stabilisation of bank activity in this market segment following a strong decrease in the value of transactions caused by deleveraging after the bank tax was imposed in February 2016.

 As at the end of 2017, TBSP had 33 market participants (banks, credit institutions, investment firms), including:

 - 21 market makers on the cash market, including 14 Treasury Securities Dealers;

 - 5 market takers on the cash market;

-Listing encompasses admission and introduction to exchange trading and listing of securities on the markets organised and operated by the GPW Group.
+Listing includes admission and introduction to exchange trading and listing of securities on the markets organised and operated by the GPW Group.